Livingston Hopkins: Australia

 In late December 1882 Hopkins travelled with his family by train from New York to San Francisco.
 Hopkins and his wife and daughters departed from San Francisco on 16 January 1883 aboard the mail-steamer R.M.S.
 Australia and arrived at Sydney on 9 February.
 The family found temporary accommodation near the top of William Street in Sydney and Hopkins was provided with a studio on Bond Street, near Circular Quay.
 On 12 February 1883 he signed a three-year contract with The Bulletin.

 'A Little Hint to Contributors', published in The Bulletin, 19 May 1883.

 Livingston Hopkins' appointment to The Bulletin staff was announced in the 12 May 1883 issue in conjunction with publicising the "new series" of the magazine to be inaugurated in the issue of the following week.
 The revamped magazine was to consist of 24 pages, "printed throughout from entirely new type, and embellished by the addition of numerous unique illustrations".
 Hopkins was described as "a gentleman who, as a genuine humourist with the pencil, is not excelled, and perhaps not equalled by any living artist".
-The artist's services had been secured, as was described, "at an expense unprecedented by the oldest and most wealthy newspaper proprietories on this side of the equator".
+The artist's services had been secured, as was described, "at an expense unprecedented by the oldest and most wealthy newspaper proprietories[sic] on this side of the equator".
 Illustrations by Hopkins featured prominently in the first issue of the "New Series" Bulletin on 19 May 1883, including two full-page cartoons.

 In addition to engaging a cartoonist during his trip to America, Traill had also sought to introduce modern methods of image reproduction at The Bulletin.
 While he was in San Francisco he had engaged "a competent young man to do the mechanical work of reproducing drawings by means of zincography".
 In New York Traill had acquired some rudimentary knowledge of the intricate process of producing a photo-engraved plate and had obtained manuals on the art.
 However, after many attempts at The Bulletin to master the process, with unsatisfactory results, Hopkins suggested to Traill that expert photo-engraving technicians be sought.
 Two men were engaged from America, the etcher Tom Gleason and a plate-maker from New York, Charles Buckland Shugg.
 Their arrival "put an end to all this fumbling in the dark" and heralded a new era in the reproduction of cartoons and illustrations in Australian newspapers and magazines.